smdaa/smdaa.github.io/src/homepage.md

 # Homepage

-Hi this is the homepage.
+Hi this is the homepage :).

 ## Topics: